-a) In order to facilitate such collective organisation of Civil Party action, the Victims Support Section may provide Victims with a list of approved Victims' Associations drawn up under the supervision of the Co-Investigating Judges and the Trial Chamber;

-b) In order to be included in the list, such Victims' Association shall provide the Victims Support Section with documentation showing that it is validly registered or established in the country in which it is carrying on its activities, and that it is authorised to act on behalf of its members as provided in the relevant Practice Direction.
-The fact that a Victims' Association represents foreign resident Victims before the ECCC shall not be construed as carrying on activities in Cambodia for approval under this sub-rule;

-c) Civil parties who are members of a Victims' Association shall be represented by the association's lawyers, and summonses and notifications concerning its members shall be served via the association;

-d) The fact that certain Victims choose to take action through a Victims' Association shall not affect the right of other Victims to be joined as Civil Parties in the same case; and e) Any Victims' Association whose application for admission to the above list is refused or has not been examined within 30 (thirty) days of receipt by the Victims Support Section, or which is excluded from the list, may appeal to the Pre-Trial Chamber within 15 (fifteen) days of receiving notification of the decision of the Victims Support Section or the end of the 30 (thirty) day period, as appropriate.
+- a) In order to facilitate such collective organisation of Civil Party action, the Victims Unit may provide Victims with a list of approved Victims' Associations drawn up under the supervision of the Co-Investigating Judges and the Trial Chamber; - b) In order to be included in the list, such Victims' Association shall provide the Victims Unit with documentation showing that it is validly registered or established in the country in which it is carrying on its activities, and that it is authorised to act on behalf of its members as provided in the relevant Practice Direction.
+The fact that a Victims' Association represents foreign resident Victims before the ECCC shall not be construed as carrying on activities in Cambodia for approval under this sub-rule; - c) Civil parties who are members of a Victims' Association shall be represented by the association's lawyers, and summonses and notifications concerning its members shall be served via the association; - d) The fact that certain Victims choose to take action through a Victims' Association shall not affect the right of other Victims to be joined as Civil Parties in the same case; and - e) Any Victims' Association whose application for admission to the above list is refused or has not been examined within 30 (thirty) days of receipt by the Victims Unit, or which is excluded from the list, may appeal to the Pre-Trial Chamber within 15 (fifteen) days of receiving notification of the decision of the Head of the Victims Unit or the end of the 30 (thirty) day period, as appropriate.
 The decision of the Pre-Trial Chamber shall not be subject to appeal.
-If the required majority is not attained, the default decision of the Pre-Trial Chamber shall be that the decision of the Victims Support Section shall stand.
-However, in cases where the application was not examined within the 30 (thirty) day time period, the default decision shall be that inclusion in the list shall be deemed to have been granted.
+If the required majority is not attained, the default decision of the Pre-Trial Chamber shall be that the decision of the Head of the Victims Unit shall stand.
+However, in cases where the application was not examined within the 30 (thirty) day time period, the default decision shall be that inclusion in the list shall be deemed to have been granted. - 10.
+A Civil Party may, at any time, waive the right to request reparation or abandon a Civil Party action.
+The waiver of the right or abandonment of the action shall not stop or suspend the criminal prosecution. - 11.
+Subject to Article 39 of the ECCC Law, the Chambers may award only collective and moral reparations to Civil Parties.
+These shall be awarded against, and be borne by convicted persons. - 12.
+Such awards may take the following forms: - a) An order to publish the judgment in any appropriate news or other media at the convicted person's expense; - b) An order to fund any non-profit activity or service that is intended for the benefit of Victims; or - c) Other appropriate and comparable forms of reparation.